Substra/substra-backend/UPGRADE.md

 Upgrade `connect-backend` upper than 0.18.0 to deploy `Redis` instead of `RabbitMQ`.

-Set `connect-backend` `events` Deployment replicas to the number you set in your deployement if it hasn't been done by the upgrade.
+Set `connect-backend` `events` Deployment replicas to the number you set in your deployment if it hasn't been done by the upgrade.

 ## Migration with tasks in queues